Wyoming Winter Weather Awareness Day

 This information describes the different types of severe winter weather we have in Wyoming and provides safety information related to each type.
 Click on one of the tabs above to learn more.

-Snow falls frequently across Wyoming from November through May and at lower elevations is light to moderate.
+Snow falls frequently across Wyoming from October through May, with snow beginning as early as late September across the lower elevations.
 About five times a year on the average, stations at the lower elevations will have snowfall exceeding five inches.
 Accumulations of 10 to 15 inches or more for a single storm occur but are infrequent outside of the mountains.
 Wind will frequently accompany or follow a snowstorm and pile the snow into drifts several feet deep.
 The snow sometimes drifts so much that it is difficult to obtain an accurate measurement of snowfall.

-High winds and low temperatures with snow cause blizzard or near blizzard conditions.
+High winds, low temperatures, and moderate to heavy snow/blowing snow cause blizzard or near blizzard conditions.
 These conditions sometimes last a day or two, but it is uncommon for a severe blizzard to last over three days.

 Things are a little different west of the Divide in communities such as Jackson, Afton, Evanston, and Pinedale where the snow falls heaviest in mid-winter, from December through early March.
 Persistent westerly flow off the Pacific Ocean during those months is largely responsible for the snow in the western valleys.
 This westerly flow warms and dries as it moves down the eastern slopes of the Divide leading to drier conditions in an effect commonly referred to as a "precipitation shadow."